jfulkersonIvy/Team3Project/README.md

 # Library Rental System

-Group project for INFO-C211 at IUPUI.
+Group project for Fall 2023 INFO-C211 at IUPUI, written in Java.

 This program will allow users to check out books using a simple UI.
-Users will be able to see which books they have checked out and view a list of all books and the check out status of those books.
+Users will be able to see which books they have checked out and view a list of all books and the view status of those books.

-**Contributors: Jonathan Fulkerson, Trace Crafton, Stephen Torrijas**
+## Contributors: Jonathan Fulkerson, Trace Crafton, Stephen Torrijas